gwen001/glc.st/content/courses/bash.md

 - Automate common system tasks using loops, conditions, and variables
 - Manage processes and schedule tasks
 - Handle user input, signals, and logging in scripts
-- Apply scripting best practices with a focus on security and readability

 ## Prerequisites: